leachcoding/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?

+Context provides a way to share values like these between components without having to explicitly pass a prop through every level of the tree.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+The Store
+Everything that changes within your application is represented by a single JavaScript Object known as the store.
+The store contains our state for our application.

+Actions in Redux are packets of information that contain an action type and associated data.

+Reducers are pure functions, meaning they don’t produce any side-effects.
+A reducer follows the key principles that come from the Array.reduce() function, in that they behave similarly to the callback that you would pass to reduce.
+They aren’t the same thing, but they behave and do similar things, so that is an appropriate comparison to keep in mind.

+Reducers take in two arguments, the current state from the Redux store, and the action object, sent via action creator functions.
+Remember that an action gives us a packet of information as an object with a type and payload field that we can use.
+The type tells the reducer what to do, and the payload tells the reducer what to update on state.

+Reducers will NEVER update state directly, they only return a new object Remember this as you craft your reducers - that they are not only functional and pure, but they lend themselves to the pattern of immutability well.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Your application state is global, and your component state is local.
+Flux or a flux-like library like Redux, use what they call "stores" to hold application state.
+That means any component, anywhere in the app can access it (kind of like a database) so long as they hook into it.

+Component state however, lives within that specific component.
+As such, it can only be updated within that component and passed down to its children via props.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+Redux Thunk is a separate node package called redux-thunk.
+Since the Redux action -> reducer flow is synchronous, we will use Redux Thunk to make the flow asynchronous and make API calls from our action creators.

+Yep.
+You read that correctly.
+We are changing up the action creators to perform asynchronous API calls.
+We can do this because we know that Redux middleware intercepts the normal Redux flow, and can make a call before actions make it to the reducer.
+To make this work, we need to understand thunks.

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+Context was really easy for me!
+I need more practice with redux

 ## Project Set Up